There's nothing like homemade peach pie recipe! The scent of fresh peaches baking in a flaky, buttery crust is enough to make your mouth water.

 - Lay the bag on the counter and slide the peaches in making sure they're not touching.
 Close the bag and check them in 24 hours.
 They should be ripe enough to use.

-Do you have to peel peaches for pie?
+Do you peel peaches for pie?

-It is recommended to peel peaches before using them in a pie, as the skin can affect the texture and appearance of the filling.
+I like to peel peaches before using them in a pie, as the skin can affect the texture and appearance of the filling.
 The skin can become tough and chewy, and it can also cause the filling to look unattractive.

 Peeling peaches is easy!
 I use the same technique for peeling peaches as I list in my Peeling Tomatoes Tips post: